 Using melted butter in your cookie dough helps create a cookie that spreads.
 A cookie that spreads during baking tends to be crispier and thinner which is great for crunchy cookie fans.
-This alteration is great for fans of thin cookies, like Tate’s Bake Shop (a favorite among our editors).
+This alteration is great for fans of thin cookies, like Tate’s Bake Shop.

 - How to modify the recipe: Increase flour up to 3-1/2 cups.